portal-hq/portal-hackathon-kit-android/README.md

-# Portal Hackathon Helper Repository
+# Portal Hackathon Kit - Android

 This repository shows you how you can easily integrate Solana blockchain into your Android app using the [Portal Android SDK](https://docs.portalhq.io/guides/android).
 It covers the following features.